Home

 • permanent fatigue

 These words clearly reflect the diminished quality of life of people with chronic fatigue syndrome.
-However, a person with a simple form of fatigue may have other words of complaints, such as:
+However, a person with a normal form of fatigue may use other words to describe his or her complaints, such as:

 • sleepy